 Protein and vegetables.
 Goodbye carbs and sugar.
 It’s as simple as that.

-The more nitty gritty details are unlimited meat, eggs, and vegetables.
-I have no fruit, except one apple a day.
+The more nitty-gritty details are unlimited meat, eggs, and vegetables.
+I have no fruit, except for one apple a day.
 I eat a small amount of cheese.
 Any sauce, as long as it has under 3 grams of sugar.
 I pretty much followed the guidelines Personal Trainer Food set out for me.

 Give Us An Example

 Can’t imagine how that would be enjoyable?
 Well, here’s an example of what I eat.